-The mission of the Asset Trust, established with a $300,000 grant from the Ford Foundation in 2002, is to assist low-income young adults to lift themselves out of poverty and achieve their goals of economic independence through education, career enhancement, and the accumulation of assets; and to enhance their roles as leaders in their communities by providing these young leaders with resources, mentoring, and support.
+The mission of the YouthBuild Asset Trust, which was established with a $300,000 grant from the Ford Foundation in 2002, is to assist YouthBuild graduates to lift themselves out of poverty and achieve their goals of economic independence through education, career enhancement, and building assets; and to enhance their roles as leaders in their communities by providing these young leaders with resources, mentoring, and support.

-- $1,300 gift to graduate to purchase a laptop for his classwork at his community college.
+- $1,400 gift to graduate to purchase a laptop for his classwork at Schenectady Community College.

-- $250 to a graduate to buy the clothes he needed to attend his nephew’s funeral.
+- $1,800 to a graduate to buy the tools he needed for him to train to become a Certified Master Chef.

 - $736 to a graduate to pay for his fiancé’s visit to the emergency room (originally a $6,200 bill that he was able to negotiate down to the amount of the Asset Trust gift).